Pricing: Determining a Villa’s Market Value

 The French Riviera is three markets in one: private, off-market, and publicly listed.
-Almost all villas go through three markets after the seller decides to sell.
+Any publicly listed villa has first been on the private market and then off-market.
 Each of these stages have different pricing — especially the last stage, where the pricing gets dramatically inflated.

 Market 2: Off-Market.
 If they couldn’t sell private, then they list with an agent.
 A large percentage of villas are sold ‘off-market’ by the agent without being listed publicly on the Internet.
 Many of these get sold to developers before regular buyers even get to see them.

 Market 3: Publicly Listed.
 If nobody wants to buy the villa, then agents list it publicly on the internet.
 (Learn more in our guide to agents.)
-These villas –the ones that are publicly listed– are usually very overpriced or have something wrong with them, which is why they didn’t already sell.
-They usually sit on the market for years, until the owner dramatically lowers the price or gives up.
+These villas –the ones that are publicly listed– are always very overpriced and/or have something seriously wrong with them, which is why they didn’t already sell.
+They usually sit on the market for years, until the owner gives up or sells privately.
 Keep this in mind.

 How to Estimate the Villa’s Market Value

 Any offer should take into account the current state of the market, so before you start on the instructions below, read our expert French Riviera real estate market predictions.

 It’s easier than you think!
 You just need to look at the other properties nearby that have sold, and ignore all the m² pricing.

 As you learned above, the notaires are forced to list villas and apartments that have sold on a government website, known as ‘DVF’.
 It has an interactive map of France which allows you to click on the area of your choice to see the prices of ALL villas that have recently sold, purchased by anyone — SCI’s and corporate purchasers included (but remember: this site has incorrect m² info).
 Note: the prices listed include TVA (tax).

 Here’s an example…